Background pattern

 Breastfeeding:

-Its use is not recommended during breastfeeding.
+It is not recommended to use during breastfeeding.

-Driving and operating machinery
+Driving and using machines

-nebivolol cinfa contains lactose
+nebivolol cinfacontains lactose

 This medicine contains lactose.
-If your doctor has told you that you have a certain sugar intolerance, consult with them before taking this medicine.
+If your doctor has told you that you have an intolerance to some sugars, consult them before taking this medicine.

 3. How to take nebivolol cinfa

-Follow exactly the administration instructions for this medication as indicated by your doctor or pharmacist.
+Follow exactly the administration instructions of this medicine indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

 Nebivolol can be taken before, during, or after meals, but it can also be taken independently of them.
 It is preferable to take the tablet with a little water.